 Competences: The student should be able to apply the theory to solve problems of moderate difficulty within the topics of the course.

-Examples of course litterature:
+Examples of course literature:

 The Arithmetic of Elliptic Curves by Joseph Silverman.